Enabling Finance Officials as Trainers and Learning Facilitators

 - Develop the confidence to take a lead in a training or learning activity

-The primary target audience is public finance officials at line ministries who have a leading role in sharing knowledge and facilitating learning in their respective institutions.
-Public officials from ministries of finance and other relevant budget users are also invited to apply.
-Project beneficiaries are Albania, Bosnia and Herzegovina, Kosovo*, Macedonia, Montenegro, Serbia and Turkey.
+The primary target audience has been public finance officials at line ministries who have a leading role in sharing knowledge and facilitating learning in their respective institutions.
+Public officials from ministries of finance and other relevant budget users have also been welcomed.

 Robert has been working with the CEF since December 2010.
 He heads the CEF’s Program Team, and leads the CEF’s effort in PFM – Budget Preparation and Execution thematic priority.
 From Maastricht University, Robert holds a PhD in Public Policy and Policy Analysis, and an MSc in International Economics.
 In his studies and research, he focused in particular on the role of human resource development.